Tips for the Plowing Season

 - Residents may find it less frustrating to wait until the plow trucks have completed their street before cleaning the end of their driveway.
 City plow units are designed to discharge snow to the sides of the road and are not capable of skipping driveway areas.

 - Snow from the bottom of the driveway should be shoveled to the right as you're facing the street.
 This will reduce the amount of snow being placed back into the driveway during the next plowing.
-Note: if you live in the "bulb" of a cul-de-sac that uses center snow storage, shoveling to the left side of the driveway may reduce the amount of snow placed back on your driveway as plows move clockwise during the first couple of passes and then clockwise on the last pass in this instance.
+Note: if you live in the "bulb" of a cul-de-sac that uses center snow storage, shoveling to the left side of the driveway may reduce the amount of snow placed back on your driveway as plows move clockwise during the first couple of passes and then counter-clockwise on the last pass in this instance.

 - Residents hiring contractors to plow their driveways should remind the contractor about state and local laws that prohibit pushing or placing snow back into or across the street.
 Doing so not only creates hazards for drivers but also makes it difficult for the city to keep the streets clean.